Hotel Nichols: 1884–1944

-The names of the locations vary included Holly's Landing, Holly's Bistro, Ristorante Holly's and Holly's Steak.
+The names of the locations vary including Holly's Landing, Holly's Bistro, Ristorante Holly's and Holly's Steak.
 The first location out of South Haven was opened in St. Joseph in 1939 when they opened Holly's Grill.

-1944–2002
+1944–2025

 The Webster family sold the hotel to Donald and Elizabeth Nichols, who operated the hotel for almost 60 years.
 During that time the hotel suffered a fire.